chnsz/hcbp-demo/docs/en-us/best-practices/as/index.md

 This section contains the following best practices:

+* [Deploy Alarm Policy](alarm_policy.md) - Introduces how to use Terraform to automatically deploy alarm policies, including the creation of VPC network, security groups, key pairs, AS configuration, AS group, SMN topic, CES alarm rules, and alarm policies.
 * [Deploy Scaling Configuration](scaling_configuration.md) - Introduces how to use Terraform to automatically deploy a scaling configuration, including the creation of security groups, key pairs, and scaling configuration.

 ## Reference Materials